-However, if a certified copy of either a Certificate of Abandonment was filed in your case regarding real property that you owned at the time that you filed bankruptcy or a certified copy of a Certificate of Discharge to prove that debts were discharged in bankruptcy were recorded in the County Clerk's Office, either document may be found in the Public Records indexed under your name.
+However, if a certified copy of a Certificate of Abandonment regarding real property that you owned at the time that you filed bankruptcy or a certified copy of Certificate of Discharge to prove that debts were discharged in bankruptcy were filed in the Clerk’s Office, either document may be found in the Public Records indexed under your name.

 What do I need in order to get a passport?

 The Erie County Clerk’s Office can take your picture and process your passport application Monday through Friday 9am-5pm at 92 Franklin Street, Buffalo, NY 14202.
 You will need to bring your original or certified copy of birth certificate with the raised seal, your driver's license or other state-issued photo ID.
 Payment for the Passport Book or Passport Card can be made by check or money order to the Department of State and the processing/photo fee may be paid by cash or credit card.
 Please note that the bank will assess a small fee for use of your credit card.

 More information can be found at www.erie.gov/passports.

 Where do I find a list of fees for my transaction?